-1. Make Your Fundamentals Clear:
+1. Make Your Fundamentals Clear

-2. Learn By Doing, Practicing and Not Just Reading:
+2. Learn by Doing, Practicing, and Not Just Reading

 A common mistake beginners do while learning programming is just reading a book or looking at the sample code on their desktop without practicing it.
-It’s easy to read about the loops, variables, and getting all the things in your head but actual programming doesn’t work in this way.
+It’s easy to read about the loops, and variables, and get all the things in your head but actual programming doesn’t work in this way.
 You really need to get your hands dirty in coding and keep practicing it regularly.
 When you start programming you face a lot of problems, you get stuck there, you will be asked to implement the code practically and find the solution for a specific problem and there you will scratch your head while implementing the code.
 When you write the code, play with the code, change your code to see different results, optimize the code and try different solutions, your logical thinking ability get improves day by day and you eventually learn a lot of things that make you a better programmer.
 When you start coding, practice the same code or sample again and again until or unless you don’t need to refer to the same book or resource from where you have learned.
-Also build your own project, participate in coding challenges, play coding related games, practice it at your own end every single day.
+Also, build your own project, participate in coding challenges, play coding-related games, and practice it at your own end every single day.

-3. Code By Hand:
+3. Code by Hand

 One of the biggest reasons is the interviews.
 When you will apply for jobs in programming, most of the time the technical evaluation process will include code by hand.
 You will be asked to write code using pen and paper or you might have to use a whiteboard.
 Coding by hand is something old-school technique but it actually involves a test for a programmer’s proficiency.
 Coding by hand can give you a clear understanding of syntax and algorithms, you make a deeper connection in your brain.
 Learning programming this way will make your work easier and faster later.

-4. Share, Teach, Discuss and Ask For Help:
+4. Share, Teach, Discuss and Ask for Help

-One of the best ways to understand programming easily and quickly is teaching.
-Teaching to someone, sharing your knowledge, doing discussions with other programmers will make you a better programmer quickly.
-Teaching to someone is teaching to yourself too, so if you are able to teach to somebody that means you truly understand the concepts.
+One of the best ways to understand programming easily and quickly is by teaching.
+Teaching someone, sharing your knowledge, and doing discussions with other programmers will make you a better programmer quickly.
+Teaching someone is teaching yourself too, so if you are able to teach somebody that means you truly understand the concepts.
 It is the best habit to learn something in-depth and you will realize that you don’t need to come back on the same topic.
-You can also participate in open source projects, discuss your code with your co-programmers or contribute on Github, also you can take help from forum or discussion site.
+You can also participate in open source projects, discuss your code with your co-programmers or contribute on Github, also you can take help from forums or discussion sites.

 When you learn programming do not hesitate in asking for help.
 Beginners do this mistake and feel shy when they need to ask for help.
 It doesn’t matter if you ask silly questions and look stupid, it will help you in the long run and if you don’t do it you will be struggling in coding later.
 So it’s good to find a mentor or take help from fellow programmers to understand concepts easily and quickly.
 Your mentor or professional can guide you better because they have been already in your shoes before.

-5. Use Online Resources:
+5. Use Online Resources

-6. Take Breaks:
+6. Take Breaks

 If you want to learn programming it’s not good to sit in front of a computer for hours and hours and try to grasp everything in one go.
-You will be exhaust by doing this so it’s better to learn coding in chunks.
+You will be exhausted by doing this so it’s better to learn coding in chunks.
 Take some short breaks to get refreshed.
 You should also keep this thing in mind while debugging your code.
 Sometimes you spend hours and hours to find the bug but you don’t get the solution for your code so it’s good to take a short break, clear your mind and do something else.
 It will restore your focus and you may come up with the solution for your code where you were stuck.
 Also, try to eliminate all kinds of distractions.
-Turn off your phone notification, email notifications and try to isolate yourself to be focused.
-By doing this you will save your lot of time and will stay away from headache or frustration.
+Turn off your phone notification, and email notifications, and try to isolate yourself to be focused.
+By doing this you will save a lot of time and will stay away from headaches or frustration.

-7. Learn to Use Debugger:
+7. Learn to Use Debugger

-Making mistakes in coding is very common and it’s completely acceptable in programming.
-You will find a lot of errors in your code at the beginning so it’s good to use debuggers to find out errors, impacts on your result and check where you have made the mistake.
+Making mistakes in coding is very common and it’s completely acceptable programming.
+You will find a lot of errors in your code at the beginning so it’s good to use debuggers to find out errors, and impacts on your result and check where you have made the mistake.
 You will save a lot of time using a debugger or a tool to fix the errors in your code.
 If you are good at debugging, it will be easier to learn to program.
 So learn to use some good debugging techniques or use tools to check your piece of code.